- Who is Bike2Work Scheme?

 - What can I purchase through the scheme?

 Employees can get more than one bike through the scheme which can include E- Bikes and all adapted bikes.
 Cyclists' safety equipment is not defined in legislation, although this could include:

-- Cycle helmets which conform to European standard EN 1078.
+- Cycle helmets which conform to European standard BSEN1078

-- Locks and chains to ensure cycle can be safely secured.
+- Locks and chains to ensure the cycle can be safely secured

 - What happens at the end of the agreement / payment plan once I have paid back my Employer?

 Due to the rules surrounding the scheme, there can be no guarantee of transferring ownership to the Employee once the hire agreement has ended.
 However, ownership is generally transferred to the Employee at the end of the hire agreement.
 Bike2Work Scheme will contact Employees at the end of their hire agreement regarding the options available.
 The most attractive option for Employees is to pay a small refundable deposit to Bike2Work Scheme (either 3% or 7% depending on the original cost of the bike/equipment) and continue to lease the bike/equipment from Bike2Work Scheme for a further 36 months.
 If at the end, you decide to keep the bike, Bike2Work will retain your deposit.
 If not, you will need to return the bike to Bike2Work Scheme and they will arrange a refund of your deposit.
 You will not be charged for disposal of the bike but you will be required to arrange delivery of the bike and are responsible for any cost in doing so.
 Please be aware, options may vary depending on when your Employer registered with Bike2Work Scheme.
 Please contact us direct to find out which options are available.